jackiehluo/projects/README.md

 Mega Project List
 ========

 A list of practical projects that anyone can solve in any programming language.
 These projects are divided in multiple categories, and each category has its own folder.
-I started the projects on the list on 3/10/15.
+I started the projects on the list on 3/10/15!

 ## Credits

-This repo was compiled by [Karan Goel](http://twitter.com/karangoel).
+This repo was originally compiled by [Karan Goel](http://twitter.com/karangoel).

 Problems are motivated by the ones shared at: